NVIDIA-AI-IOT/deepstream_tao_apps/apps/tao_others/README.md

 Another workaround is to generate the engines outside the applications.
 The 'download_models.sh' script will download the GazeNet and HeartRateNet models.
 Please refer to the TAO tao-converter tool document: https://docs.nvidia.com/tao/tao-user-guide/text/tensorrt.html

+Current bodypose2d model does not support INT8 with TensorRT 8.x, only FP16 and FP32 works.